 We give you a daily threshold because we know the number of days between meter readings may vary.

-Residential properties include houses, maisonettes, home units, flats and strata/community title residences and vacant residential land.
+Residential properties include houses, maisonettes, home units, retirement homes, flats and strata/community title residences and vacant land.